How the Stock Markets were perverted

 - Stock markets have become corrupt and do not serve their intended purpose

-- Small entrepreneurs are locked out of potential startup
+- Small entrepreneurs are locked out of a potential startup business

-- Entrance costs prevent new money entering the markets
+- Entrance costs prevent new money from entering the markets

 The emergence of the investment funds fundamentally altered the perspective of investors to a relentless focus on short-term profits, disconnecting shareholder responsibility to the business in the meantime, causing many fundamentally sound companies to crash spectacularly.